NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          CFA = conditioned floor area [ft2],

-         NCfl = number of conditioned floor levels number of conditioned floor levels in the residence including conditioned basements,
+         NCfl = number of conditioned floor levels in the residence including conditioned basements,

          Bsmnt = presence (1.0) or absence (0.0) of an unconditioned basement in the residence.
 If a building has both a conditioned and unconditioned basement on the same level, Bsmnt = 0 to avoid double counting.